EvanK-School/games/README.md

 2. Optionally, you can select difficulty by typing `-d <num>`, where <num> is a number 1-9, before pressing enter.
 3. Input a 4-digit number after the `> ` prompt.
-4. Every asterisk printed after your inpu represents one correct number in the right place, but you won't know which is which.
+4. Every '*' printed after your input represents one correct number in the right place (but you won't know which is which).